cosmos/cosmos-sdk/UPGRADING.md

 #### `x/staking`

-The `staking module` added a new message type to cancel unbonding delegations
+The `staking module` added a new message type to cancel unbonding delegations.
+Users that have unbonded by accident or wish to cancel a undelegation can now specify the amount and valdiator they would like to cancel the unbond from

 ### Protobuf